-This document should also contain information about future plans for changes to the data and who to contact with enquiries about the data.
+This document ought to also contain information about future plans for changes to the data and who to contact with enquiries about the data.

 - Who is responsible for providing this data - including appropriate contact details and locations of where to offer feedback.